Skip navigation

 Summary

 First Nations communities in the NT are experiencing severe water insecurity and toxicity.
-Together with Grata Fund and Australian Lawyers for Remote Aboriginal Rights, families in the remote community of Laramba are challenging the NT Government's failure to provide safe drinking water to First Nations people in remote public housing.
+Together with Grata Fund and Australian Lawyers for Remote Aboriginal Rights, families in the remote community of Laramba challenged the NT Government's failure to provide safe drinking water to First Nations people in remote public housing — and won!

 Case Timeline